Skip to main content

 Staying put?
 You still have moves.

-Property-tax freezes, homestead exemptions, reverse mortgages, and benefit programs can lower your costs without leaving home.
+Property-tax freezes, homestead exemptions, reverse mortgages, home equity investments, and benefit programs can lower your costs — or turn your home into income — without leaving.

 How current is this & where it comes from